What Are HEIC Files? The Simple, Technical Guide

 Where issues can appear:

-• Older Windows systems or certain non-Apple apps may not open HEIC natively.
-If you routinely send photos to those environments, consider sharing as JPEG—or change capture format (see next section).
+• Older Windows systems or some non-Apple apps may not open HEIC natively.
+If you often send photos to those environments, consider sharing as JPEG, or change the capture format (see next section).

 Change your iPhone's capture format (if you want)